Entity-Relationship Diagrams for Ruby on Rails Rails ERD

 filename <string>

 The file type of the generated diagram.
-PDF output is strongly recommended, other formats may render significantly worse.
-The available formats depend on your installation of Graphviz.
+With the default Mermaid generator this is mmd (a Mermaid text file).
+With the Graphviz generator, PDF output is recommended; the available formats depend on your installation of Graphviz.
 If you set the file type to dot, raw Graphviz instructions are saved in dot format.
-This does not require Graphviz to be installed.
-Default value: pdf
+Default value: mmd

 indirect true | false

 Specifies whether or not to display relationships that are indirect.
 Indirect relationships are defined in Active Record by has_many :through associations.
-Older versions of Graphviz may have trouble drawing diagrams with indirect relationships.
-Default value: false
+Default value: true

 inheritance true | false